Language selection

 Text version

-British Columbia was Canada’s largest copper producer with almost 53% of total Canadian production.
+British Columbia led Canada’s copper production, accounting for nearly 46% of the nation’s total output.
 The province is home to Canada’s largest copper mine, Highland Valley, near Logan Lake.
-The mine produced 119,000 tonnes of copper in 2022.

 Consult a map of producing Canadian mines